Prefix Consensus For Censorship Resistant BFT: Analysis of Protocol

-\emph{Termination.} By Termination of \pcver, every honest party eventually outputs the view-$1$ low value and thus outputs $v_i^{\sf low}$.
+\emph{Termination.} By \pcver Termination, every honest party eventually outputs its view-1 low pair.
 It remains to show that every honest party eventually outputs $v_i^{\sf high}$.

 By \Cref{lem:pcstr:enter}, after GST honest parties keep entering new views.
-Consider views $w>1$ and the cyclic shift of the order.
-In at most $f+1$ consecutive shifts, an honest party appears first.
-Fix the first view $w^\star>1$ after GST in which the first party is honest.
-That party's proposal object is received by all honest parties within the post-GST delay bound, so every honest input to $\Pi^{\sf VPC}_{w^\star}$ has a non-$\bot$ entry in position $1$, and therefore the maximum common prefix of honest inputs has length at least $1$.
-By \pcver Validity, the verifiable low output in view $w^\star$ has a parent, so every honest party eventually invokes ${\sf Commit}(w^\star,\cdot)$.
-By the reachability argument in the proof of \Cref{lem:pcstr:low-commit}, ${\sf Commit}$ reaches view~1 and outputs $v_i^{\sf high}$. \end{proof}
+Within at most $f+1$ cyclic shifts, an honest party is first in the ranking.
+Fix such a post-GST view $w^\star$.
+Its proposal object reaches every honest party before the proposal deadline, so every honest input to $\Pi^{\sf VPC}_{w^\star}$ has the same non-$\hash(\bot)$ first coordinate.
+The honest-input maximum common prefix therefore has a parent.
+By \pcver Validity, every publicly accepted low in this view has a parent.
+The parties broadcast these lows, invoke ${\sf Commit}$, and by \Cref{lem:pcstr:root-defined} reach a view-1 high. \end{proof}